ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-If it is not configured by the application before sending, this property's default value will be based on the Selection Property `reliability` of the Connection associated with the Send Action.
+If it is not configured by the application before sending, this property's default value will be based on the Selection Property `reliability` of the Connection associated with the `Send` action.

 #### Message Capacity Profile Override {#send-profile}